pesu-dev/pesuacademy/.github/SECURITY.md

 We will acknowledge your report within 48 hours and keep you updated on the progress.

+---

-## Important Disclaimer
+## 🎯 Important Disclaimer

-PESUAcademy Package acts solely as a package for authenticating and retrieving PESU credentials via the PESU Academy service.

-- We **do not control or take responsibility** for any third-party applications or services that use this package.
-- Users and developers should exercise caution when using or integrating with applications built on top of this package.
-- Always verify the trustworthiness and security practices of any client application using PESUAcademy package.
+It is critical to understand the role of this Python package.

+- **Client library:** The `pesuacademy` package is a tool that automates interactions with the official PESU Academy website on behalf of a user.
+It does not store user data.
+- **No Endorsement:** The existence of this package does not imply an endorsement or official partnership with PESU.
+- **Responsibility of Developers:** The security of user credentials and data handled by this package is the responsibility of the developer who integrates it into their application.
+We are not responsible for how third-party applications use this library.

+---

-## Security Best Practices for Users
+## 🔐 Security Best Practices

-- Do not share your credentials.
-- Keep your dependencies up to date.
-- Use strong passwords and rotate them regularly.

-## Third-Party Dependencies
+When you use `pesuacademy` in your own project, please follow these security best practices:

+- **Hard-coded credentials:** Do not write your username or password directly in your source code.
+Use environment variables, a secrets management system (like Doppler, Vault, or GitHub secrets), or other secure methods to handle credentials.
-PESUAcademy Package uses several open-source dependencies.
+- **Updated dependencies:** Pesuacademy library uses several open-source dependencies.
 We regularly monitor and update dependencies to patch known vulnerabilities.

-## Disclaimer

-While we strive to maintain high security standards, no software is entirely free from vulnerabilities.
-Use this software at your own risk.
+- **Access levels:** Ensure that any systems or applications using this package have the minimum necessary permissions.

-Thank you for helping us keep PESUAcademy secure!
+Thank you for helping us keep the `pesuacademy` package secure!